aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 end
 ```

-at first, everything seems to be working fine. you call this new wrapper function from another module and confirm that it is working as expected
+At first, everything seems to be working fine.
+You call this new wrapper function from another module and confirm that it is working as expected

 ```elixir
 defmodule Example do